imnitishng/chaoss_microtasks/microtask-3/README.md

     The attribute 'search_fields' adds extra fields for search about the item fetched by Perceval.
     The 'search_fields' for GitLab backend include, `id`, `owner`, `iid`, `project` and `groups`.
+    Also they are used to avoid inspecting the content of attribute `data`.

 * What is stored in the attribute data of each JSON document produced by Perceval?